Aruna Irani

-Aruna Irani (born 3 May 1946) is an Indian actress, who has acted in over 500 films throughout Hindi, Kannada, Marathi and Gujarati cinema, playing mostly supporting and character roles.
-She has won two Filmfare Awards for Best Supporting Actress, for Pet Pyaar Aur Paap (1985) and Beta (1992), and has been nominated for most times, holding a record for the most nominations in the category.
-In January 2012, Irani was honoured with the Filmfare Lifetime Achievement Award at the 57th Filmfare Awards.
+Aruna Irani (born 18 August 1946) is an Indian actress, who has acted in over 500 films throughout Hindi, Kannada, Punjabi, Marathi and Gujarati cinema, playing mostly supporting and character roles.
+She received two Filmfare Awards for Best Supporting Actress for Pet Pyaar Aur Paap (1984) and Beta (1992), and holds the record for the most nominations in the category (10).
+In January 2012, Irani received the Filmfare Lifetime Achievement Award at the 57th Filmfare Awards.

 Early life

 Aruna Irani was born in Mumbai, India to an Irani father and a Hindu mother.
 Her father Faredun Irani ran a drama troupe, and her mother Saguna was an actress.
-She is the eldest of eight siblings, and gave up studies after sixth standard because her family did not have enough money to educate all the children.
-She claims to have learnt dancing while working in the films because she could not afford professional training from a master.
+She is the eldest of eight siblings.
+She wanted to become a doctor and had to give up studies after sixth standard because her family did not have enough money to educate all the children.
+She said she learnt dancing while working in films because she could not afford professional training.
 Her brothers Indra Kumar, Adi Irani and Firoz Irani are all associated with the film industry.
 Actress Bindu is her cousin.